grosser/ar_after_transaction/Readme.md

-Perform stuff (only) after the currently open transactions have finished.
+Do something only after the currently open transactions have finished.

 Normally everything gets rolled back when a transaction fails, but you cannot roll back sending an email or adding a job to Resque.